findtharun/dsa-central-101/Heaps/Implementations/Readme.md

 Build Heap Takes O(n\* log n) as for each insert we have o(log n)

+NOTE : Index of First Leaf in Heap / Complete Binary tree is (n/2 - 1).

 ### Check if Given Array Represents Max Heap

 ```